 Make Your Rock Beds Work Smarter This Summer

 Gravel landscaping doesn’t need much water—but it does need some smart seasonal care.
-By raking, inspecting weed barriers, applying pre-emergent weed control, and staying on top of maintenance, you can enjoy a beautiful, low-maintenance landscape that thrives all summer in the Colorado sun.
+By raking regularly, maintaining weed barriers, and staying ahead of weed growth with hand-pulling, you can enjoy a beautiful, low-maintenance yard that thrives in the Colorado sun.

-Ready to give your rock landscaping a summer refresh?
+Ready to give your landscape a summer refresh?
 Contact us today for expert help and a free on-site consultation.